 He tested the water in 2006 and returned to the UK with his Sole Inhabitant tour, celebrating his back catalogue and supporting DEPECHE MODE at the Wireless Festival.
 With renewed interest in his music, EMI issued the 2009 compilation ‘The Singular’.

-From his studio, THOMAS DOLBY spoke to The Electricity Club about his upcoming return and reminisced about his past explorations in sound.
+From his studio, Thomas Dolby spoke to ELECTRICITYCLUB.CO.UK about his upcoming return and reminisced about his past explorations in sound.